Save 40% when you buy the entire hair kit. See the kit

 Contrary to popular belief, there’s no real difference between straight hair and curly hair when it comes to hair loss.

 Since hair loss is primarily caused by hormonal, genetic, health or environmental factors, the type of hair you have doesn’t significantly impact your risk of experiencing hair loss.
+This could also be said if you use hair type specific shampoos, like DevaCurl.

 This means that curly hair bald spots are caused by the same issues and treated the same way as other forms of female hair loss.